 Erlangen dates all the way back to 1002, but this festival actually commemorates the birthday of the market square.
 It is one of the oldest festivals in Germany.

 Does Bergkirchweih feel like a tongue-twister?
 Try pronouncing it like the locals.
 The festival is known as berch in the Franconian dialect, their pronunciation of berg (mountain).
 To blend in even further, dress in the proper Bavarian gear of tracht (lederhosen and dirndl).

 Make your way between the many bierkeller, sampling their beers and singing the songs.
-That's right.
-There is singing.
 Just like Oktoberfest, about every half hour the long benches get bouncing as German-speakers shout out "Ein Prosit"!

 Beer at Bergkirchweih